12rambau/clip-time-series-polygons/README.md

 ```

 You'll need to change the values of the parameters according to your needs.
-- polygon_file : name of the file conatining the polygon list
+- polygon_file : name of the file containing the polygon list
 - bands_combo: bands combo you want to display (the available list of combo is written in the parameters file)
-- nb_squares: number of squares to display on the map to verify there size and shapes
+- nb_squares: number of squares to display on the map to verify their size and shape
-- polygon_color: the color wich will be used for the display of the polygon
+- polygon_color: the color which will be used for the display of the polygon
 - test_mode: set if you're in test mode where you will only take into account the first 2 polygons of your list

 Then in the `clip-time-series-polygons` folder, launch the `clip.ipynb` notebook and run its cells.